3 Steps To Become a Pro Blogger and Make Money from Blogging

 1. Personal blogs

-The personal blog is a blog written by an individual doing an online diary or commentary rather than a corporation or organization.
+A personal blog is written by an individual doing an online diary or commentary rather than a corporation or organization.

-Choosing these types of blogging, their many possibilities that your blog might attract very few readers like family and friends; a small number of personal blogs have become popular.
-There is a tiny population of individual bloggers who manage to become famous, both in the online community and in the real world.
+By choosing these types of blogging, there are many possibilities that your blog might attract very few readers like family and friends; a small number of personal blogs have become popular.
+A tiny population of individual bloggers manage to become famous, both in the online community and in the real world.

 2. Collaborative blogs or group blogs

 A type of blogging is written and published by more than one author.
-This one type of blog the bulk of high-profile collaborative blogs are based almost a single uniting theme.
-In recent years, the blogosphere has seen the evolution and growing popularity of more collaborative efforts often structure by already established bloggers and resources, both to reduce the burden of maintaining an accessible website and to attract a broader readership.
+This one type of blog, the bulk of high-profile collaborative blogs, is based on almost a single uniting theme.
+In recent years, the blogosphere has seen the evolution and growing popularity of more collaborative efforts, often structured by already established bloggers and resources, both to reduce the burden of maintaining an accessible website and to attract a broader readership.

 3. Microblogging

 Microblogging is the tradition of posting small pieces of digital content.
 Everyone can do it.
 Uses text, pictures, links, short videos, or other media on the Internet like Twitter, Facebook, Tumblr, and, by far, the largest.
-Microblogging gives a portable writing mode that feels organic and natural to many users.
-It has become a daily living habit of many people, the public imagination, in part because the short posts are easy to read on the go or when waiting.
+Microblogging gives many users a portable writing mode that feels organic and natural.
+It has become a daily habit of many people, the public imagination, partly because the short posts are easy to read on the go or when waiting.

-Celebrities and influencers are the only ones that seem able to make money out of this kind of blogging.
-And Businesses benefit a lot to keep in touch with their customers, marketing, and PR activities.
-The mainstream media started to source information from microblogging like twitter, which creates trends that lead to news headlines and politicians (or their publicists) microblog about concert dates, lectures, book releases, or tour schedules.
+Celebrities and influencers are the only ones who make money from this blogging.
+Businesses benefit greatly from keeping in touch with their customers, marketing, and PR activities.
+The mainstream media started to source information from microblogging like Twitter, which creates trends that lead to news headlines and politicians (or their publicists) microblogging about concert dates, lectures, book releases, or tour schedules.

 4. Business and organizational blogs

-A business blog is known as a private blog in most cases, or it can be for business or non-profit organizations or government purposes.
+A business blog is a private blog in most cases, or it can be for business or non-profit organizations or government purposes.

-Blogs can be used internally, and become available only to employees via an Intranet are called corporate blogs.
+Blogs can be used internally and available only to employees via an Intranet.
+They are called corporate blogs.
 Companies utilize internal corporate blogs to improve communication, culture, and employee engagement in a corporation.
-Interior corporate blogs can be used to communicate news about company policies or procedures, build employee esprit de corps, and improve morale.
-Companies or organizations also use blogs for marketing, branding, or public relations purposes accessible to the general public.
-Some organizations have a blog authored by their executive; in practice, many of these executive blog posts are penned by a ghostwriter, who makes posts in the style of the credited author.
+Interior corporate blogs can communicate news about company policies or procedures, build employee esprit de corps, and improve morale.
+Companies or organizations also use blogs for marketing, branding, or public relations purposes that are accessible to the general public.
+Some organizations have a blog authored by their executive; in practice, many of these executive blog posts are penned by a ghostwriter who makes posts in the style of the credited author.

 5. Aggregated blogs